You used to be able to count on good digital advertising to build brand awareness and trust. Not anymore.

 Of 2,000 American consumers surveyed, 52 percent say they complain about service issues.
 Nearly 40 percent simply want an apology from the offending company, and only 13.5 percent complain with the intent of hurting a company’s reputation.

 A whopping 89.7 percent say they would give a company a second chance after a bad experience before giving up on them for good.
 Companies who heed negative feedback, address complaints and work to resolve customer experience issues have a really good chance of retaining unhappy customers and even changing their minds.

-However, ignoring feedback can have severe consequences.
+However, ignoring customer feedback can have severe consequences.
 Over half of the consumers Corra surveyed said they would complain publicly if a company’s customer service team did a poor job resolving their product or service issue.